Edools/edools-theme-cli/readme.md

 ### Changes in 3.0.0

+* Needs NodeJS  >= v6 LTS.

-The 3.0.0 version changes the way that CLI handles your `theme.json` file.
+* The 3.0.0 version changes the way that CLI handles your `theme.json` file.
 If your `theme.json` uses `development` as enviroment, please change it to `production` enviroment as in the bellow example:

 Example of 3.0.0 `theme.json`